SengerM/html-academic-publishing/README.md

 # HTML-SD specificaitons

-Throughout this file I will refer to "HTML scientific documents" as HTML-SD".
+Throughout this file I will refer to "HTML scientific documents" as "HTML-SD".

 ## Document structure